Rendering and playing

 Rendering

 The render process uses Drizzle, a port of the original renderer used in the official level editor, which was created in Adobe Director.
-It has high priority in maintaining 1:1 parity, so you need not worry about your renders looking different than renders in the original level editor.
-It also runs much faster.
+The project prioritizes maintaining 1:1 parity, so the difference between levels rendered with the Lingo renderer and Drizzle is very rarely noticeable.
+It also runs signficantly faster, so this is a pretty good tradeoff.

 Single-level rendering